This course is offered Direct-to-On-Demand and is NOT included with a PASS.

 Course expires one year after purchase.

-Instructor: Thomas Gorczynski, EA, CTP, USTCP Click here to learn more about the instructor.
+Instructor: Thomas Gorczynski, EA, CTP, USTCP

+All continuing education credit is provided through Gregory & Associates, Inc. which is doing business as Compass Tax Educators.
 Click here for more information regarding our refund, education and complaint policies.